verifiablesoftware/vsw/docs/vsw-DID-VC-v1.0.md

 Sovrin networks are no longer using token payments.
 We will not use any token payment capabilities in **vsw**.
 All ledger transactions will be done through **endorsers** (aka **Trust Anchors**).
 More in the next section on this point.

-# vsw v1 DID and Verifiable Credential Features
+# vsw DIDs and Verifiable Credentials
 Most of the existing DID methods identify an actor who can exercise control in an ecosystem (being **active**), for example a human or a human organization or an automated system.
 In **vsw**, we also need another type of DID that identifies a passive object (i.e. a unit of software) that is **controlled by an active DID**.
 Software also has